christopherreay/thisEqualsThat_frontEnd/README.md

 5. postcolor

 ##### Input Field HUD
-By default, the base code presents all input fields defined by a blueprint, in random order (since they are python dict keys), with their computer readable names (the python dict keys), and a slider, select list or input box as a control.

-> * Field Order plugin
+* **Field Order plugin**
   * Human readable field names
   * Field groups (with headers)
   * Arbitrary text in a field row
   * Info popup (html) content for any row (field, field group header or text rows)
-* Remove Field plugin
+* **Remove Field plugin**
   * remove any field from being displayed
-* Ratio Color plugin
+* **Ratio Color plugin**
-  * this plugin specifically creates controls for the Percentage widget (https://visual.tools/blueprint/Percentage)
+  * this plugin creates the controls specifically for the Percentage widget (https://visual.tools/blueprint/Percentage)
   * It interacts with the VisualisationSVG in realtime, and memoises various data as the user reloads content from the Architect.

-  * This plugin contains techniques which can be used to build many complex and interesting tools for interactive data visualisation
+> The Ration Color plugin contains techniques/patterns which can be used to build many complex and interesting tools for interactive data visualisation

-##### SVG Visualisation
-The SVG Visualisation component provides a selection of tools for creating engaging, (slightly!) animated, 2.5D SVGs.
-The code uses the [svg3D](https://github.com/ndebeiss/svg3d) library.